 Vehicle thefts are common in Virginia and there are many ways vehicle thefts can occur – illegal towing, hiding a vehicle which is subject to repossession, stealing car keys, borrowing a car without permission, and stealing a parked car without a key.
 While vehicle theft is usually done with an intention of permanently depriving the owner of their property, the crimes of unauthorized use and joyriding lack the “intent to permanently deprive” element.

-Unauthorized use and joyriding are treated in much the same way as a larceny, and these crimes, under statutes, are essentially viewed as a larceny with the exception that (1) one need only intend to deprive the owner of the vehicle temporarily; and (2) the absence of the need for the taking to be unauthorized.
+Pursuant to Virginia Code §§ 18.2-102 & 18.2-117, unauthorized use and joyriding are treated in much the same way as a larceny, and these crimes, under statutes, are essentially viewed as a larceny with the exception that (1) one need only intend to deprive the owner of the vehicle temporarily; and (2) the absence of the need for the taking to be unauthorized.
 As a Fairfax larceny lawyer, this distinction makes sense to me.
 However, I had the benefit of attending law school and learning how to spot these distinctions.
 As such, I believe it appropriate to explain the distinction in plain English.
 Unauthorized use and joyriding is distinguished from larceny in that one need only intend to deprive the owner of their property temporarily while with larceny, the intent must be to permanently deprive the victim of their property.

 Fairfax Larceny Attorney Explains the Elements of Joyriding / Unauthorized Use

 The elements of joyriding / unauthorized use are (1) taking, driving, or using without the owner’s permission; (2) any animal or vehicle; (3) not belonging to that person; (4) with the intent to use only temporarily and with no intent to steal.